openconfig/featureprofiles/feature/experimental/backup_nhg/ate_tests/backup_nhg_test/README.md

     forwarded to ATE port-3:
     *   Interface ATE port-2 is disabled.
     *   Interface DUT port-2 is disabled.
-    *   TODO: Static ARP entry for ATE port-2 is removed from DUT via configuration, with no dynamic ARP enabled.
 *   Remove all previously installed IPv4Entry routes.
 Create an entry for 198.51.100.0/24 with a next-hop of 192.0.2.254/32.
 Inject a second entry with 192.0.2.254/32 resolved to ATE port-2.
 Specify a backup NHG of ATE